What Causes Codependency?

 Causes Codependency?

 Either way, it creates a no-win situation for a child that creates co-dependency.
 Despite your upbringing, you can start to make changes to become less codependent.
+In this interactive workbook, there are codependency checklists, assessments, and codependent worksheets to help you understand your codependent behaviors so you can learn to change and grow and create healthier relationships with self and others.

 • Feeling responsible for solving other people’s problems.